God Lives Underwater: Formation and God Lives Underwater (1993–1995)

 David Reilly had recorded various home demos in the late 1980s and early 1990s as he handled the vast majority of the vocals and instruments on his own.
-Jeff Turzo was a studio engineer as he created remixes and assisted in the studio for artists such as Pop's Cool Love and Fishbone among others.
-Reilly and Turzo had attended the same high school together in the town of Perkiomenville, Pennsylvania (near the city of Philadelphia), and after graduation, the duo decided to form a band which had electronica and industrial influences, eventually named God Lives Underwater.
+Jeff Turzo was a studio engineer creating remixes and assisting in the studio for artists such as Pop's Cool Love and Fishbone, among others.
+Reilly and Turzo had attended the same high school together in the town of Perkiomenville, Pennsylvania (near the city of Philadelphia), and after graduation, the duo decided to form a band that had electronica and industrial influences, eventually named God Lives Underwater.
 In late 1993, they recorded a six-track demo tape on their own.
-Throughout 1994, the pair had self-released the EP (titled as God Lives Underwater) as they also passed it on to various labels and friends.
-Prolific producer Rick Rubin obtained the EP, and subsequently signed the duo to his label American Recordings.
-Reilly and Turzo then decided to transform their project into a full-fledged band; thus, they added drummer Adam Kary and guitarist Andrew McGee into the lineup.
+Throughout 1994, the pair had self-released the EP (titled God Lives Underwater) as they also passed it on to various labels and friends.
+Prolific producer Rick Rubin obtained the EP and subsequently signed the duo to his label American Recordings.
+Reilly and Turzo then decided to transform their project into a full-fledged band; thus, they added drummer Adam Kary and guitarist Andrew McGee to the lineup.
 American then gave God Lives Underwater a proper national release in January 1995.
 It gained coverage in various publications as it peaked at No. 82 on CMJ's Radio Top 150 chart.
-"No More Love" was released as the sole single, and a music video was produced which depicted the band outdoors near a nuclear power plant.
+"No More Love" was released as the sole single, and a music video was produced which, depicted the band outdoors near a nuclear power plant.
 Around the same time, "Drag Me Down", also from God Lives Underwater, had appeared in the comedy film The Doom Generation.

 About four months after the release of God Lives Underwater, "No More Love" was featured during the end credits of the film Johnny Mnemonic and was included on its soundtrack.
 Another music video was created for the track, which intertwined scenes of Johnny Mnemonic and of the band.
-During the first half of 1995, God Lives Underwater went on a national tour, co-headlining with the band Maids of Gravity (which was formed by former Medicine founding member Eddie Ruscha).
+During the first half of 1995, God Lives Underwater went on a national tour, co-headlining with the band Maids of Gravity (which was formed by former Medicine founding members Eddie Ruscha and Jim Putnam).
 At a June show in Rochester, New York, Reilly had attempted to hype the fans in attendance.
 Numerous people then started to throw objects at the security guards and police officers, and the officers ended up using pepper spray on the audience.
 Kary was physically assaulted and maced while Reilly was arrested, and he spent the night at the local jail along with a dozen other fans.
 He was later charged with a misdemeanor for inciting a riot.
 He pled guilty and was sentenced to 40 hours of community service.
 Around the same time, Reilly and Turzo recorded two songs ("Someone Else" and "Lost") for a Nitrus Records compilation (simply titled The Compilation) under the alias of Heavy.
 McGee had also contributed two tracks to the compilation ("Sunking" and "Track #12") under the alias of Sputnik.